 The Immigration Rules and the EEA Regulations recognise and acknowledge the status of an unmarried partner.
-This means that an unmarried partner has the same rights as a spouses of EEA nationals or settled partners or partners with limited leave to remain.
+This means that an unmarried partner has the same rights as a spouse of an EEA National, British Citizen, or settled person.

 How do you prove that you are in an unmarried relationship living together for at least two years?

 If you instruct Muldoon Britton we will provide you with a complete list of documents and information which you must provide in order to apply.
-As a guide application should be aware that they must provide;
+As a guide, the applicant should be aware that they must provide:

-Basically any information and documentation that can prove you are in a stable committed relationship.
-The intention of the rules relating to unmarried and same sex partners is to allow genuine long-term relationships to continue.
+The intention of the Rules relating to unmarried and same sex partners is to allow genuine long-term relationships to continue.
 It is not an open door to couples who are in the early stages of a cohabiting relationship but provides an opportunity for those couples who are already living together in a committed relationship akin to marriage or civil partnership to enter or remain in the UK on this basis.